sybrew/the-seo-framework/readme.txt

 * Altering oEmbed for improved sharing on Discord.
 * Detection of various other SEO tools to help you switch graciously.
 * Translation plugins like WPML, Polylang, WPGlobus, and MultilingualPress.
-* Ecommerce plugins, like WooCommerce and EDD.
+* E-commerce plugins, like WooCommerce and EDD.

 = Copyright legislation notice =